SeattleQuantumComputingMeetup/sqcm_presentations/README.md

 # Presentations
-This repository hosts the content shared at the quantum meetups.
+This repository hosts the content shared at the SQCM meetups.